Web Services

 - URL: Type the website for the Web service you want to connect to.
 Click Test URL to ensure that the URL is correct and that Workflow can connect to the Web service.

-- If connecting to a Microsoft 365 Exchange service, select Use OAuth and provide the credentials necessary for that service:
+- If connecting to a Microsoft 365 Exchange service, select Use OAuth.

 - Username: The username of the account associated with the mailbox.